-In this season of hiking and camping, it’s important to be on guard against ticks.
+In this season of hiking and camping, it’s important to be on guard and avoid ticks.
 Tick bites can be a very serious health threat.
 Over the last century, nationwide deer populations have grown from 500,000 to over 28 million.
-And as deer have moved in on populated areas, they've brought the risk of deer ticks and resulting Lyme disease along with them.
+And as deer have moved in on populated areas, they’ve brought the risk of deer ticks and resulting Lyme disease along with them.

 To transmit Lyme disease, a tick must remain attached and feeding for about 24 hours, so conduct careful and frequent tick checks to help reduce your risk of illness.
 Lyme can be difficult to diagnose, but it is usually effectively treated with oral antibiotics like doxycycline.